 - Stop the drill and remove the wheel.

-- Repeat steps 4 to 8 for the other wheels.
+- Repeat steps for the other wheels.

 - Wash the wheels in water, using a clean portion of the pipe cleaner to scrub inside the bore.

 - Dry the wheels – Either air dry, or use a blow dryer to speed up the process.